 Erin received a Master’s Degree in Counseling through the Counselor Education Program at the University of Montana in 2003.
 Erin has worked for the Youth Homes since 1995 and is the Clinical and Program Director.
 In addition, she has a significant interest and experience in providing therapy for youth and their care givers.
 She sees preschool aged children through adolescents and their families.
 With a primary focus on strengthening relationships, connection and bonding; Erin’s uses Attachment Theory to inform her work.
 She has been trained in the evidenced based practice model of The Circle of Security, both as a facilitator and as a therapist.
 Erin works with clients who have Mood Disorders, Anxiety, Depression, trauma, parenting challenges, Oppositional Defiant Disorder and ADHD.
 Erin uses Cognitive Behavioral Therapy to help clients makes desired changes.
+She is certified in Trauma Focused Cognitive Behavioral Therapy.
 Erin uses mindfulness and relaxation skills to help clients regulate their emotions.
 She also uses Motivational Interviewing skills to help all clients become active early in their therapeutic process.
 Erin is trained in therapy with children, adolescents, birth parents, foster and adoptive families.
 Erin is a Licensed Professional Counselor in the State of Montana.
+In 2019 Erin was appointed by the Governor to serve on the Board of Behavioral Health in the State of Montana.

 Sara Fisher has worked for youth homes for 25 years after completing an undergraduate degree in Psychology and then studying for a Masters in School Psychology.
 She worked in therapeutic group care for 17 years before moving to the Dan Fox Family Care Program where she specializes as a Treatment Manager and Family Support Services Specialist.
 Sara is married, has a teenage son and a Dorgi dog named Shorty.
 Sara enjoys skiing, cycling, traveling, gardening, baking and baseball.